71st (South African) Siege Battery, Royal Garrison Artillery: Spring Offensive

 When the German Spring Offensive was launched in 21 March First Army's front was not attacked, though it was heavily bombarded with a mixture of high explosive and gas for day after day.
 The second phase of the offensive (the Battle of the Lys) began on 9 April with an attack on a wide front including the Givenchy sector.
 55th (WL) Division held its ground, but the Portuguese division to its left was forced back and the Germans reached the gun lines: 73rd (SA) Siege Bty suffered very heavy casualties and 71st had to swing its guns at Beuvry round to engage German infantry and guns at short range.
 The guns remained in continuous action for several days, helping to halt another major attack on 12 April (the Battle of Hazebrouck), when I Corps HQ had taken over the sector.
 The targets included hostile batteries and Kite balloon sites, transport columns on the packed roads behind German lines, and fleeting targets reported by reconnaissance aircraft.
 From 9 to 17 April the battery fired over 11,000 rounds.
 Another heavy attack came in on Givenchy on 18 April (the Battle of Béthune), with shells falling all around the battery positions.
 One gun was put temporarily out of action by the La Bassée canal being flooded.
 Communications between battery and brigade HQs were cut off and the officer at Beuvry had to act on his own initiative.
 Despite a hostile aircraft ranging guns on the battery's sites, it only suffered 11 wounded, though 27 gas casualties were later evacuated.
 The attack on Givenchy was successfully repulsed, and the battery supported a counter-attack the following night.
 Over the next few days the battery switched its guns between positions at Beuvry cemetery and slagheap, and Labourse, but remained under fire.
-On 1 May the battery took up positions behind Annequin, sending two guns forward from 2 to 9 May for a specific task with aircraft observation against a hostile battery and ammunition dump.Anon, Seventy-First, pp. 27–31.Edmonds, 1918, Vol II, pp. 159–78, 194, 222–3, 255, 257, 357–62, 371.
+On 1 May the battery took up positions behind Annequin, sending two guns forward from 2 to 9 May for a specific task with aircraft observation against a hostile battery and ammunition dump.

 The battery continued to duel with hostile batteries: on 25 May it again pushed two guns forward to Annequin to get within range of some of them, but came under fire after two days and eventually the section found a covered position behind a coal mine (Fosse 9) at Annequin.
 Meanwhile, the gun site at Labourse suffered 25 casualties from gas shelling on 25 May.
 On 1 June the battery carried out special bombardments of enemy machine gun positions at the request of 55th (WL) Division.
-On 28 June the whole brigade was pulled out for a month's rest and training at a reserve position at Houchin.Anon, Seventy-First, pp. 31–2.
+On 28 June the whole brigade was pulled out for a month's rest and training at a reserve position at Houchin.